Full vs Fixed Width Website Design

 Which is right for your website?

 Choosing between a fixed and fluid website will depend a lot on the type of website itself.
 Weigh the pros and cons above to determine the right solution for your website.
+If you have a Plumbing & Heating company our specialists can help design the correct website for your business – visit Plumber Leads today.

 Whichever direction, there are a couple of key points to keep in mind.
 You should always look to apply maximum widths for blocks of copy, as this will prohibit line lengths from becoming too long and therefore difficult to read on large screens.